Providing Integrative Mental Health Care Within Your Practice

 Adding an Integrative Mental Health Program To Your Practice Benefits Patients and the Health Care System.

 For many medical practices, identifying and treating mental health issues such as addiction, depression, and cognitive concerns in at-risk patient populations has become essential -- there are simply not enough specialist providers to perform these services.
 However, integrating effective mental health care into an existing medical practice can feel like an insurmountable challenge for already time-pressed Providers.
-The BRE program adds this effective basic mental health care service simple through competently trained, turnkey, leased staff under indirect office supervision.
+The BRE program adds this effective basic mental health care service through trained, leased staff under direct office supervision.

 CMS expanded mental health billing codes in 2019 to help all Providers identify mental health issues and provide treatment for at-risk patients.
 These updates reflect CMS's increasing focus on effective, preventative, and timely identification and treatments for cognitive, mood, and addiction disorders.